-- 1:1.7.
+- 1:1.5.
+Element 5 is considered met when climate-related tax policy proposals in the approved medium-term budget estimates align with the national climate change strategy. - Climate-related tax policy includes tax expenditure.
+The report may provide further information on such tax expenditure when available. - If there is no climate-related tax policy proposal in the period under review, this element is NA. - 1:1.6.
+Element 6.
+Element 6 is considered met when climate-related annual expenditure and tax estimates align with the approved medium-term budget estimates for the first year. - The narrative of the report will explain how climate-related annual expenditure have been identified by cross referencing CRPFM-2.
+Tracking climate-related expenditure. - The narrative of the report will explain how climate-related tax have been identified by cross referencing CRPFM-9.
+Climate-responsive tax administration. - When there is no climate-related tax estimate, this element will only examine whether climate-related annual expenditure aligns with the approved medium-term budget estimates for the first year. - To be consistent with the scope of Element I which considers the transition period, Element 6 includes negative climate expenditure, such as fossil fuel subsidies.
+The report may provide further information on such negative climate expenditure when available. - 1:1.7.
 Element 7.
-Element 7 examines whether climate change policy and strategies cover subnational governments, public corporations, and other operators in charge of implementation. - For this element, "operators" refer to subnational governments, public corporations, and where relevant, extrabudgetary units as described in the responses to the Inception Questionnaire Question 18.18 - The report should comment on whether such policy and strategies include information on the estimated costs (as assessed in Element 2) and funding from BCG and any other source (as assessed in Element 8). - 1:1.8.
+Element 7 examines whether climate change policy and strategies cover subnational governments, public corporations, and other operators in charge of implementation. - For this element, "operators" refer to subnational governments, public corporations, and where relevant, extrabudgetary units as described in the responses to the Inception Questionnaire Ouestion 18.18 - The report should comment on whether such policy and strategies include information on the estimated costs (as assessed in Element 2) and funding from BCG and any other source (as assessed in Element 8). - 1:1.8.
 Element 8.
-Element 8 examines whether climate change strategies or climate-related mediumterm budget estimates identify funding gaps and funding sources.
+Element 8 examines whether climate change strategies or climate-related medium-term budget estimates identify funding gaps and funding sources.
 Both funding gaps and funding sources should be identified for the element to be considered met. - 1:1.9.
 Element 9.
-Element 9 is met when the medium-term fiscal strategy refers to climate targets. - For this element, climate targets may be set out in any document supporting the country's climate change strategy or in the NDCs. - 1:1.10.
+Element 9 is met when medium-term fiscal strategy refers to climate targets. - For this element, climate targets may be set out in any document supporting the country's climate change strategy or in the NDCs. - 1:1.10.
 Element 10.
 Element 10 focuses on the integration of climate-related fiscal risks in the medium-term fiscal strategy.
-Climate change poses significant risks to public finances and should be taken into account when determining fiscal policies. - This element will consider the same categories of climate-related fiscal risks as the ones defined in CRPFM-7.1.
-Climate-related fiscal risks. - A fiscal strategy may be presented as a formal statement or plan, specified as targets within the annual budget documentation, or as fiscal rules established through legislation. - Where a fiscal strategy is not produced, the element is not met. - 1:1.11.
-Element 11.
-Element 11 is considered met when the annual budget documentation provides an underlying explanation behind any gap between the medium-term budget estimates for the first year and the annual budget, for both climate-related expenditure and tax. - 1:1.12.
-Element 12.
-Element 12 examines how institutional collaboration across ministries in the implementation of climate change policies is set up. - While regulation may provide for the role of each individual structure, this specific element focuses on the existence and role of a specific structure in charge of coordinating climate action. - The body, unit or team should be operational, which means that the element is not considered met if the structure does not perform the tasks defined in its mandate. - 1:1.13: For this indicator, it is suggested that the report should present the assessment findings using the following format:
+Climate change represents significant risks to public finances and should be taken into account when determining fiscal policies. - This element will consider the same categories of climate-related fiscal risks as the ones defined in CRPFM-7.1.
+Climate-related fiscal risks. - A fiscal strategy may be presented as a formal statement or plan, specified as targets within the annual budget documentation, or as fiscal rules established through legislation. - Where a fiscal strategy is not produced, the element is not met.